Shelbyville Daily Union

-Shelby Memorial Hospital is asking the public to limit their visitation to patients in the hospital.
+---- — Shelby Memorial Hospital is requesting that the public limit their visitation to patients in the hospital.

-“We encourage visitors to wash their hand before and after visiting patients,” Jiter said.
+Jiter continues, “We encourage visitors to wash their hands before and after visiting patients.
+Hand washing is the best way to stop the spread of infections.”